 A fun, accessible movement session led by the Houston Soul Line Dancers

 This year at ROCK the Block, we’re featuring ROCK Steady, a community line dance workshop led by Houston Soul Line Dancers (HSLD).
-They will teach six dances featured at the 2026 Houston Rodeo in March, giving people of all ages a simple way to join in and move together.
+They will teach multiple line dances to be featured at the 2026 Houston Rodeo in March, giving people of all ages a simple way to join in and move together.

 Many people are carrying stress and uncertainty that affects their energy, sleep, and overall wellness.
 Movement becomes grounding.
 It becomes release.
 It becomes a way to feel steady when life feels unsteady.
 Rock Steady gives people a moment to breathe, connect, and take part in something that feels easy and welcoming.